kovacicek/interview-matching/README.md

 Suppose there are n apartments and n applicants.
 Each aplicant ranks the apartment in order of preference, and the apartment has a ranking for all the applicants in the same way.
 A match is any matching in a complete bipartite graph between the apartment and the applicant.
 It is called near-perfect if an applicant `i` and an apartment `j` do not exist such that the applicant prefers `j` to his current apartment, and the apartment prefers `i` to its current tenant.
 The goal is to compute one near-perfect set of matches from the `2n` stated preferences.

-NOTE: Design an algorithm in a way that an applicant proposes and apartment accepts or rejects.

 ## Example 1